DNA-styx/NavBot-Helper-DoDS/README.md

 # NavBot-NavMesh-Helper-DoDS
-Config file of key binds to help with NavBot for DoD:S
+Config file of key binds to help with NavBot with Day of Defeat: Source